Diagnostics, tender point exam

 There is a great deal made of what you will commonly see on most FM sites, which is the table for diagnostics image, which is like so: ( the image is modern rendering of the three muses, or three graces, which is a classical work.
 The typical medical image is considered by most to be de-humanizing, so this one has been adopted by most people to show FM tender points )

 Now, there is something to understand about this image and all others like it, they exist for only one reason, to help give you an idea of what doctors are supposed to be looking for, when they attempt a diagnosis of FM.
 As the tender points seen in FM, are one of a kind to FM.
-News, possible new criteria for making a diagnosis, see the bottom of the page.
+News, possible new criteria for making a diagnosis, see the bottom of the page for new data.

 B. At least 11 of the 18 specified tender points